This post may contain affiliate links.

 Step 4: Add leeks to skillet; cook and stir until softened.
 Increase heat to medium-high and add cauliflower; cook and stir until crisp-tender and lightly brown.

 Step 5: Fry eggs to desired doneness.
-Top each serving of Cauliflower Fried rice with a fried egg, crispy ginger and garlic and a drizzle of sesame oil and soy sauce.
+Top each serving with a fried egg, crispy ginger and garlic and a drizzle of sesame oil and coconut aminos or soy sauce.

 This recipe is a riff on this recipe for Ginger Fried Rice that Mark Bittman wrote about in the NY Times.

 - 3 tablespoons avocado oil divided (or other high heat oil)